IvyZayn/IvyZayn/README.md

 <p align="left" >

-  I'm a graduate with aspirations to become a professional software engineer.
+  I'm a graduate with aspirations to become a professional Full-stack Software Engineer.

 - 📒 I'm currently learning **React**